Interlude (Timi Yuro song)

 "Interlude" is a 1968 song written and composed by Georges Delerue and Hal Shaper and originally performed by American soul singer Timi Yuro.
 It is the title track for the 1968 film of the same name.
-In 1994, the song was covered in a duet by Morrissey and Siouxsie Sioux and released as a single in August of that year by EMI.
+In 1994, the song was covered in a duet by English singers Morrissey and Siouxsie Sioux and released as a single in August of that year by EMI.
 It was presented under the banner of "Morrissey & Siouxsie".

 Morrissey and Siouxsie version

-Background
+Background and release

-"Interlude" was recorded during the recording sessions for Morrissey's Vauxhall and I album in summer 1993 at Hook End Manor, and was produced by Morrissey guitarist and musical director Boz Boorer.

 Morrissey first contacted Siouxsie in the early 1990s with a view to recording a duet with her.
-In 1993, he sent her a tape with some potential songs he had selected.
+In early 1993, he sent her a tape with some potential songs he had selected.
 All were numbers initially sung by female singers like Nancy Sinatra and Dionne Warwick.
 Siouxsie picked this ballad and Morrissey agreed.

+Melody Maker published a news item in May 1993, announcing that Morrissey and Siouxsie were "holding discussions at the moment, with a view to recording a duet to release as a single".

+"Interlude" was recorded during the recording sessions for Morrissey's Vauxhall and I album in summer 1993 at Hook End Manor, and was produced by Morrissey guitarist and musical director Boz Boorer.
 The sessions went well and Boorer later described his collaboration with Siouxsie as "complete joy".
-The strings section were played by members of My Life Story.
+String arrangement was hand written and conducted by Boorer.
+The strings section was played by a quartet made with members of My Life Story.
 Morrissey and Siouxsie each recorded a solo version of the entire track and the final result with their two voices together was created in the final mix from these two solo versions.

 Soon after the recording, however, the two singers fell out with one another regarding the content of the video.
 Ultimately, the video shoot never took place and the whole project was put on ice for a few months.
 EMI then threatened to not promote it without the existence of a supporting video.
 Although it was a "winter" song, against all expectations, EMI finally released "Interlude" in the summer of 1994.
+In North America, due to the impossibility of an agreement between Sire (Morrissey's US record company) and Geffen (Siouxsie's), the record was only available on import in very limited quantities.

 The song peaked at No. 25 on the UK Singles Chart in August 1994.

-"Interlude" was later included on a compilation called Suedehead: The Best of Morrissey.
+"Interlude" was later included on a compilation called Suedehead: The Best of Morrissey (1997).
 A previously unreleased version of the song, featuring only Morrissey's vocals, appeared on his 2011 Very Best Of compilation.
+Siouxsie's vocals only version has never been commercially released.